VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 config.set_default(config_name, contents, trigger_callback=False) - Set a default value for a configuration.
 DOES NOT modify the platform's configuration store but creates a default configuration that is used for agent configuration callbacks if the configuration does not exist in the store or the configuration is deleted from the store.
 The callback will only be triggered if trigger_callback is true and the configuration store subsystem on the agent is not aware of a configuration with that name from the platform store.

  Typically this will be called in the __init__ method of an agent with the parsed contents of the packaged configuration file.
+This may not be called from a configuration callback.
+Doing so will raise a RuntimeError.

+config.delete_default(config_name, trigger_callback=False) - Delete a default value for a configuration.
+I have no idea why you would ever call this.
+It is here for completeness.
+This may not be called from a configuration callback.
+Doing so will raise a RuntimeError.

 Configuration Sub System RPC Methods
 ************************************